-The basic themes of the previous section-alienation and awareness of self, inversion of the categories of reality and illusion and of life and death, opposition between the particular and the universal man-are brought together in the gnostic text best known to students of political philosophy: Marx's indictment of religion in his "Toward the Critique of Hegel's Philosophy of Law."
-The text teems with gnostic themes and keywords: And indeed, religion is the self-awareness and selfregard of man who either has not yet found or has already lost himself again.
+The basic themes of the previous section-alienation and awareness of self, inversion of the categories of reality and illusion and of life and death, opposition between the particular and the universal man-are brought together in what is perhaps the gnostic text that is best known to students of political philosophy: Marx' indictment of religion in his 'Toward the Critique of Hegel's Philosophy of Law'.
+The text teems with gnostic themes and keywords:

+And indeed, religion is the self-awareness and self-regard of man who either has not yet found or has already lost himself again.
 But [this] man is not an abstract being, crouching outside the world.
 Man is the world of men, the state, society.
 This state, this society, produce religion, which is an inverted world consciousness, because they are an inverted world.
 Religion is the general theory of that world, its encyclopaedic compendium, its logic in popular form, its spiritual point of honour, its enthusiasm, its moral sanction, its solemn complement, its general ground of consolidation and justification.
 It is the realisation in fantasy of the human being because the human being possesses no true reality.
 The struggle against religion is therefore indirectly the struggle against that world whose spiritual aroma is religion.

-Religious misery is in one way the expression of real misery, and in another a protest against real misery.
+Religious misery is in one way the expression of real misery and in another a protest against real misery.
 Religion is the sigh of the afflicted creature, the soul of a heartless world, as it is also the spirit of spiritless conditions.
 It is the opium of the people.
 The abolition of religion as the illusory happiness of the people is the demand for their real happiness.
 The demand to abandon the illusions about their conditions is the demand to give up a condition that requires illusions.
-Hence criticism of religion is in embryo a criticism of this vale of tears whose halo is religion.22
+Hence criticism of religion is in embryo a criticism of this vale of tears whose halo is religion.21

-In a sense, Marx is the ultimate gnostic in that he turns not only the Bible on its head, but also the hierarchy of the spiritual and the material, a hierarchy common to both the Judaeo-Christian and the original gnostic traditions.
-For him, the universal Man is no longer a mystic vision but the human species itself.
-As the universal Man, the species will come into its own when all men and women, upon discovering that they are one with the species as a whole, divest themselves of their own particular individuality.23 That is the religious essence of his communism.
+In a sense, Marx is the ultimate gnostic in that he not only turns the Bible on its head, but also the hierarchy of the spiritual and the material, which was common to both the Judaeo-Christian and the original gnostic traditions.
+For him, the universal Man is no longer a mystic vision, but the human species itself.
+As the universal Man, the species will come into its own when all men and women will have divested themselves of their own particular individuality upon discovering that they are one with the species as a whole.22 That is the religious essence of his communism.
 It stands for the end of the world of history and nature as we know it-the world in which the species is still scattered among many different particular individuals and therefore divided against itself.